 - Very few knowledge workers truly know how to work productively and communicate effectively in the workplace, because these best practices are usually hidden routines not proactively shared.

 - Productive knowledge management starts with documentation, which drives clarity and conviction — and is the reason why documents, spreadsheets, and slides are the lifeblood of knowledge workers.
+A Work Hub, like Qatalog, makes it easy to store and find key resources.
+Important project files, links, and folders can be added to Projects from across your connected tools by uploading them as Resources.
+Alternatively, Pages, Posts and Threads drive your Projects forward with context and make decisions and outcomes visible.

 - Structuring your docs, tasks, and updates with scalable templates is the easiest way to get started with documentation and setting higher productivity standards in your team and company.